-ARG Innovates and Achieves Results
+ARG Innovates And Achieves Results

-In an ongoing ARG study of a drug for a rare eye disease in which blinding fibrous membranes grow under children’s eyelids, a small number of patients were treated at two large referral centers in the US and Europe.
+In an ongoing ARG study of a drug for a rare disease in which blinding fibrous membranes grow under children’s eyelids, a small number of patients were treated at two large referral centers in the US and Europe.
 The first interim analysis revealed an issue: measuring membranes manually on squirming children was producing inconsistent readings between sites, and even from the same patients at different visits.

 For this trial, the potential for greater variability was not anticipated in the protocol given the lack of an established scale for fibrous membrane growth.
 An idea was used to require digital photographs at every patient visit.
 Further, a central reader was brought in to evaluate the images by measuring the lesion areas electronically.

 The resulting data enabled a robust statistical analysis, supporting the study’s original lesion mass reduction endpoint.
 Additionally, the data highlighted differences in baseline disease states between the eyes of many patients and separate treatment responses.